Tamil Nadu government denies permission for RSS rallies citing security concerns

 The development came seven days after the RSS was granted permission for the rallies by the Madras High Court.
 The court had also refused to hear any petition challenging its decision.

-In its order, the ruling Dravida Munnetra Kazhagam said that in the wake of the Centre’s ban on the Populist Front of India, the law and order situation in the state was not conducive to holding marches, according to The Hindu.
+In its order, the ruling Dravida Munnetra Kazhagam said that in the wake of the Centre’s ban on the Populist Front of India, the law and order situation in the state was not conducive for holding marches, according to The Hindu.

 The government also mentioned that no permission was granted to any other organisation as well.
 This, the order said, included events planned by parties affiliated with the ruling DMK alliance.